Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Add the shock carefully by following the instructions on the packaging.
 Leave the tub uncovered for at least 20 minutes for the shock to take effect.

-After that, you can use the spa or cover it to prevent evaporation.
+After that, you can use or cover the spa to prevent evaporation.

 Maintenance Schedule